wondeltd/mylogin-demo-app/README.md

 ### Setup Tenant
 The first record in `saml_tenants` is used to POST a SAML Authentication Assertion.
 This can be created using the following command.
-You may need to update `loginUrl` if using this demo app locally, and you want to connect to a local instance of MyLogin
+Change these options to match the MyLogin instance you are connecting to.

 ```shell
 php artisan saml2:create-tenant \